ominiverdi/PDAL/doc/apps/translate.rst

 from the command-line arguments to the specified file.
 The translate command will not actually run when this argument is given.

-The ``--json`` flag can use used to specify a PDAL pipeline from which filters will be extracted.
+The ``--json`` flag can be used to specify a PDAL pipeline from which filters will be extracted.
 If a reader or writer exist in the pipeline, they will be removed and replaced with the input and output provided on the command line.
 If a reader/writer stage references tags in the